We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Luckily, Sony’s camera lineup has a logical progression.
 And as long as you know what you’re looking for, there’s likely a body or camera in the mix that will suit your needs.
 Here, we’ll run down some of the most important things to consider when shopping for the election of Sony digital cameras.

-Understanding the Sony digital camera product
+Understanding the Sony digital camera product lines

 Like with other manufacturers, sony breaks up its product line into segments to make it simpler to navigate.
-Even with the different product lines, however, things can get a little confusing.
+Even with the different product lines, however, things can still get a little confusing.
 Before you know what the best Sony camera is for you, it helps to understand the different lines.
 Here’s a quick overview of the different types of cameras Sony currently offers.

 Sony compact cameras